MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/deploy-new-self-service-portal-deployment-scenarios-and-troubleshooting.md

 ms.assetid: 762cd06f-cd61-49ad-a757-8c7d45330125
 ---

-# New Self Service Portal Deployment Scenarios and Troubleshooting
+# Learn about deploying the new Self Service portal and troubleshoot installation issues

 >Applies To: System Center 2016 - Service Manager